ruticejp/SecondsInWindows11Tasktray/README_english.md

 ## ⚠️ Important Notice

-**Please be aware of potential policy violations within your organization (school, company, etc.)**
+**Please be aware of potential operational rules and security policy violations within your organization (school, company, etc.)**

-If your organization has intentionally disabled seconds display, using this tool may constitute a policy violation.
+If your organization has intentionally disabled seconds display, using this tool may constitute a violation of your organization's operational rules or security policies.
 **Please ensure you obtain confirmation from your administrator before use.**

 ## 📋 Overview

-This tool is a PowerShell script that directly manipulates the registry to display seconds in the taskbar clock when organizational policy restrictions prevent enabling seconds display through the normal settings interface.
+This tool is a PowerShell script that directly manipulates the registry to display seconds in the taskbar clock when organizational Group Policy or domain policy restrictions prevent enabling seconds display through the normal settings interface.

 ## 🚀 Usage